-The Middle East seems an unlikely destination for eco-friendly tourism.
-In a region swept by riots and rebellion, the tiny Kingdom of Jordan has been quietly leading its own revolution in the name of sustainable tourism.
+The Middle East seems an unlikely destination for sustainable tourism.
+In a region swept by riots and rebellion, the tiny Kingdom of Jordan has been quietly leading its own revolution in the name of eco tourism.

 Where did it begin?

 The drive for eco-tourism in Jordan began in 1966, with the formation of The Royal Society for the Conservation of Nature.
 Under the patronage of the Jordanian Royal Family, RSCN was charged with the responsibility of protecting the Kingdom’s natural heritage.

 In the years since, the scheme has met great success; in 2010, Wild Jordan—RSCN’s business division – was awarded the prestigious Guardian newspaper Ethical Travel Award, in recognition of the organisation’s ecoachievements throughout Jordan.

 Today, anyone who visits Jordan and travels to the many eco nature-reserves will not only experience a country with progressive attitudes towards the environment, but a nation that cares about its people.
 RSCN not only works to protect each site, but with the revenue generated from tourism, local communities and villages are supported, bringing jobs to hundreds of people.